litansh/TrendMaster-AI/README.md

-# Time Series DB Based Anomaly Detection using Prophet and LLM
+# Time Series DB-Based Platform using Prophet and LLM

+TrendMaster-AI is a versatile platform designed for forecasting and trend analysis across various domains.
+At its core, it combines the robustness of Prometheus for metric collection, the predictive power of Prophet for forecasting, and the visualization capabilities of Grafana, all while incorporating AI-driven insights through ChatGPT integration.
+Whether it's for anomaly detection in system metrics, understanding market trends, or forecasting resource needs, TrendMaster-AI provides a comprehensive toolset for data-driven decision-making and operational efficiency.
+With its scalable architecture and AI-enhanced analyses, it paves the way for future expansions into diverse predictive applications, offering actionable insights and automating critical workflows.

+## System Architecture

+- **Prometheus**: Collects and stores metrics as time series data, providing a reliable foundation for forecasting trends.
+- **Prophet**: Utilized for its advanced forecasting capabilities, especially in handling seasonal data variations.
+- **Grafana**: Offers powerful visualization tools for the metrics collected by Prometheus.
+- **ChatGPT**: Enhances the analysis by providing AI-driven insights, making the identification process more insightful and actionable.

+## Anomaly Detection

 ## Overview

 This document is a comprehensive guide to implementing an advanced anomaly detection system designed for real-time monitoring of system metrics.
 Leveraging the capabilities of Prometheus for metric collection, Prophet for forecasting and anomaly detection, and Grafana for visualization, this system is further enhanced with AI-driven insights through ChatGPT integration.
 The goal is to provide a robust solution for proactively identifying and addressing system anomalies and improving system reliability and performance.

-## System Architecture

-The anomaly detection system integrates several key technologies:

-- **Prometheus**: Collects and stores metrics as time series data, providing a reliable foundation for anomaly detection.
-- **Prophet**: Utilized for its advanced forecasting capabilities, especially in handling seasonal data variations, to predict and detect anomalies.
-- **Grafana**: Offers powerful visualization tools for the metrics collected by Prometheus, enabling easy identification of anomalies.
-- **ChatGPT**: Enhances the analysis of detected anomalies by providing AI-driven insights, making the identification process more insightful and actionable.

 ## How-To Guide